Beautiful Plants For Your Interior

 To get started with growing your potatoes in a bag, you will need the following: –

-Firstly, potatoes have a wide range of planting times from February through to May, as well as maturities (first earlies, second earlies, early maincrop and maincrop), also culinary uses like boiling, salads, roast, jacket, chips, mash etc. certainly all quite confusing for the novice.
+Firstly, potatoes have a wide range of planting times from February through to May, as well as maturities (first earlies, second earlies, early maincrop and maincrop), as culinary uses like boiling, salads, roast, jacket, chips, mash etc. certainly all quite confusing for the novice.

 A seed potato is a potato that has been grown to be replanted to produce a potato crop in the simplest terms, they are potatoes that were grown to be replanted.

 There have been several tests made by various bodies providing results on which are the best ‘cultivars,’ (selective plant varieties) when you want to grow potatoes in a bag.
-One by the RHS (Royal Horticultural Society) found that some of the strongest ‘cultivar’ producers in 40L bags were:-
+One by the RHS (Royal Horticultural Society) found that some of the strongest ‘cultivar’ producers in 40L bags were:

-You can try your local nurseries for the varieties above or other varieties of your own choosing if you are wanting to buy your seed potatoes locally.
+You can try your local nurseries for the varieties above or other varieties of your own choosing if you want to buy your seed potatoes locally.
 However, to be sure you get the ‘variety’ you want your best option would be to buy online.
 There are several places like Jamieson Brothers Annan or Seed Potatoes Direct for example where you can purchase good seed potatoes sent directly to your front door.

 Prior to planting and growing your potatoes in a bag, all ‘varieties’ of potatoes will benefit from what is called ‘chitting’.
 To ‘chit’ a seed potato simply means to break the dormancy and encourage shoots to form prior to planting.